Oxford Industries Technical Analysis (NYSE:OXM)

 Oxford Industries Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Oxford Industries MACD line is below the signal line.
+The Oxford Industries MACD line is above the signal line.

 Oxford Industries Relative Strength Index